 The most common way to begin is to decide what you want the room's focal point to be.
 This can be a TV, fireplace, or anything else.
 The focal point is what you want your guests to notice the most when they enter your room.
 If you're into art, it can even be your latest and greatest work of art.

 Let's say you want your TV to be the room's focus, for example.
 Look around the room and try to figure out where it should go.
-It's most common to place the TV against a wall where it can be easily seen by anyone seated on a couch placed opposite it.
-Or chairs if you prefer.
+You'll want it to be at an ideal height that is easy to be viewed, but not obrusive.

 If you have a stand or entertainment centre for holding your television, you'll have to place it somewhere that it fits.
 If you're short on space, mounting the TV can leave a lot more room for other furniture and decor.

 You really can't go wrong with placing the first piece in your living room.
 And if you end up with a result you don't love, you just have to move things around and try again.

 So you have the first piece located somewhere in your room.
 Now you need to add everything else.
 But don't be in a hurry.
 Proceed by adding the most essential furniture and objects first.
 Your living room will be beautifully furnished in no time.

 Filling the Rest of the Room

 Storage, lighting or a work from home station make for the perfect styling solutions when needing to fill spare spaces